shopware/shopware/src/Docs/Resources/current/47-app-system-guide/50-app-examples-and-tutorials/20-create-own-theme.md

 ### Templates

-With the theme system it is possible to adjust or override shopware core templates.
-The shopware templates are using the [Twig](https://twig.symfony.com/) template engine.
+With the theme system it is possible to adjust or override Shopware core templates.
+The Shopware templates are using the [Twig](https://twig.symfony.com/) template engine.
 The template engine provides various functionalities like logical operations e.g. if-statements or for-loops.
 Most importantly the template engine comes with a block system which can define logical sections in the HTML markup.
 Those blocks are wrapped around the most important parts of the core templates and can be modified by a theme.

-The shopware storefront templates can be found in "views" directory of the Storefront bundle:
+The Shopware storefront templates can be found in `views` directory of the Storefront bundle:

 ```
 platform/src/Storefront/Resources/views/storefront
 ```

-In order to modify the templates you'll need a "views" directory in your theme app as well.
+In order to modify the templates you'll need a `views` directory in your theme app as well.
 The directory structure is similar to the structure of the core storefront.

 ```